Gwen Stacy: Ultimate Marvel

 After Peter's death, Gwen and May re-locate to France but return to New York after hearing about the re-emergence of a new Spider-Man, Miles Morales.

 During the "Spider-Men" storyline, Gwen and Aunt May meet the Peter Parker of the Earth-616 continuity after he is accidentally and briefly sent to the Ultimate universe.
 They even attack him, as they believe he is trying to imposter their Peter.
 It is only through his mannerisms similar to Peter and his choice of words that they believe that he is not an imposter.
-Gwen, being intrigued to learn about her counterpart (although she is not informed that her other self dead), talks with him.
+Gwen, being intrigued to learn about her counterpart (although she is not informed of her other self's death, nor does she inform him of her own previous death and resurrection), talks with him.
 Later, she also tries to tell Mary Jane about the other Peter's arrival in their world, as the two have formed a friendship.

 When Green Goblin escapes custody after S.H.I.E.L.D. was shut down, he arrives at the front yard of Aunt May's house and confronts Miles.
 Gwen and Aunt May are inside watching the television where the battle of Miles and Green Goblin was being broadcast.
 Soon, Peter emerges to aid Miles in the fight, to the surprise of Gwen and Aunt May.
 Green Goblin flees at his arrival and the two Spider-Men depart.
 Gwen is unsure of the identity of the original Spider-Man, but Aunt May assures her that his motives show that it is him.
 Later, Gwen and Aunt May walk over to Mary Jane's house and overhear Peter's explanation of his unknown resurrection.
 Gwen sprints over and joyfully reunites with him.
 After the two Spider-Men defeat Green Goblin, Peter tells Gwen that he intends to go on a quest to find out the truth of his mystery resurrection and leaves her and Aunt May once more, promising to return.

 The Ultimate Universe is destroyed in the Secret Wars event, but the world is restored later on.
 In it, Peter returns to the role of Spider-Man and Gwen is possibly still living with Aunt May.

 Early in the series, Ultimate Spider-Man #25 (October 2002) paid homage to Gwen Stacy's death in the Earth-616 continuity, although Gwen herself was not involved.
 The Green Goblin tossed Mary Jane off the Queensboro Bridge.
 Spider-Man caught her leg with his webbing, just as with Gwen.
 The issue ended with a cliffhanger: when Spider-Man pulled Mary Jane up, she appeared to be either unconscious or dead.
 The cliffhanger was resolved in the next issue when Mary Jane awoke in #26, uninjured.